Gabriel Mithá Ribeiro

 Gabriel Sérgio Mithá Ribeiro (born 23 August 1965) is a Mozambican-born Portuguese professor, historian, author, journalist and politician.

-Since 2022 he has been a deputy in the Assembly of the Republic of Portugal for the Chega party and representing the Leiria constituency.
+Since 2022 he has been a deputy in the Assembly of the Republic of Portugal for the Chega party, representing the Leiria constituency.
 He was also a vice-president of Chega.

 Biography

 Early life and education

 Mitha Ribeiro was born in 1965 in the colony of Mozambique which at the time was governed by Portugal.
 His father was a Catholic and his mother came from a Muslim background.
 He is primarily of African descent with some Indian and Syrian ancestry on his mother's side.
 Mitha Ribeiro emigrated to Portugal in 1980 following the independence of Mozambique and settled in Pombal.
 He is married to a Portuguese national with whom he has a son.
 Mitha Ribeiro studied a history degree at the University of Lisbon followed by a master's degree and a PhD in African studies at ISCTE-IUL.